rlancer/super-share/README.md

 Super Share is a more elegant way to share document from Google Drive

 + Shares live on your domain with the URL pattern of share.example.com/file-title
-+ No Google Drive Chrome or banding
++ No Google Drive Chrome or branding
 + Runs on Google App Engine
 + Will easily run within the free daily App Engine quota
 + Open Source with the MIT License feel free to fork it and customize it

-Samples
+Demos
 + [Spreadsheet](http://share.robertlancer.com/Spreadsheet)
 + [Video](http://share.robertlancer.com/Roadtrip.mp4)
 + [PDF](http://share.robertlancer.com/Comic-Book.pdf)